devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # Communication with the Web
 ## Introduction
-In this chapter I will briefly show you how to communicate with the Web in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/).
+In this chapter I will briefly show you how to communicate with the Web in Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/).
 I think most large scale application are dependant on the Web in one way or another, so it felt important to cover this topic.

 ## The HTTP Package
 Communicating with the Web is very easy in Flutter.
-The Dart Team maintains an external package called [http (Dart Team 2019b)](https://pub.dev/packages/http) which takes care of most of the work for you.
-[Dart (Dart Team 2019a)](https://dart.dev/) also offers very good integration of [asynchrones programming (Dart Team 2018)](https://dart.dev/codelabs/async-await), which I covered in the [last chapter](https://github.com/Fasust/flutter-guide/wiki/140-Asynchronous-Flutter).
+The Dart Team maintains an external package called _http_ [[@dartteamHttpDartPackage2019]](https://pub.dev/packages/http) which takes care of most of the work for you.
+Dart [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) also offers very good integration of asynchrones programming [[@dartteamAsynchronousProgrammingDart2018]](https://dart.dev/codelabs/async-await), which I covered in the [last chapter][async].
 Let's look at an example, this is a simplified version is Wisgens Api Repository.
-It can make a request the [AdviceSlip API (Kiss 2019)](https://api.adviceslip.com/) to fetch some new advice texts.
+It can make a request the AdviceSlip API [[@kissAdviceSlipAPI2019]](https://api.adviceslip.com/) to fetch some new advice texts.

 ```dart
 import 'package:http/http.dart' as http;